MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-create-service-contracts-and-service-contract-quotes.md

 ## <a name="to-create-a-service-contract-or-service-contract-quote"></a>To create a service contract or service contract quote
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Contracts** or **Service Contract Quotes**,and then choose the related link.
 2. Create a new service contract or service contract quote.
 3. Fill in the **No.** field.
 A dialogue box opens, asking whether you want to fill it with the common data from a contract template.
 If you want to create such a service contract or service contract quote, choose the **Yes** button.
-The **Service Contract Template List** window opens.
+The **Service Contract Template List** page opens.
 4. Select the appropriate template, and then choose **OK** to use it to create the service contract or service contract quote.
 5. In the **Customer No.** field, choose the customer.
 6. If you do not want an annual amount difference to be distributed automatically, choose the **Allow Unbalanced Amounts** check box.
 The values in the **Annual Amount** and **Calcd.
 Annual Amount** fields are not automatically equalised.
 If you want the program to do automatically distribute any annual amount difference that might occur from a change in the service contract, leave the **Allow Unbalanced Amounts** check box clear.